TomatenKuchenDEV/docs/docs/logs.md

 # Settings

 Logs are grouped into different categories.
-For each category a channel can be selected to which the logs should be sent.
+For each category you can select a channel in which the bot should send the logs to.
 The categories are:

 - messageUpdate: Message edited
 - messageDelete: Message deleted
 - channelThread: Kanal or thread created/edited/deleted
 - emojiSticker: Emoji or sticker created/edited/deleted
 - guild: Other server changes, e.g. name or icon
-- member: Other user changes, e.g. name or roles
+- member: Other user changes, e.g. name, avatar	or roles
 - ban: User kicked, banned or unbanned
 - voice: Actions in voice channels